 A crawler is a program that visits websites and indexes them for search engines.
 All search engines utilize crawlers, sometimes referred to as bots or spiders.
 The crawlers travel the web one link at a time to form a catalog that helps us navigate the internet.

 But crawlers aren’t something exclusively used by search engines.
 You can use one to crawl your own website.

 Why Should I Crawl My Website?

 By using a crawler, you’re given a glimpse of whether or not Google and other search engines can crawl AND index your website.
 This isn’t a facsimile of how search engines see your website, but rather a detailed impression that you can use to look under the hood of your own website so that it can perform better for search engines.

-It’s important to remember: if Google can’t crawl your website that means it’s not going to rank and no one will be able to find it.
-Remember the old Buddhist proverb: If a website is not crawled by Google, does it exist?
+It’s important to remember: if Google can’t crawl your website, that means it’s not going to rank, and no one will be able to find it.
+So remember the old Buddhist proverb: If a website is not crawled by Google, does it exist?

 The answer, by the way, is no.

 Consider this.
 You own a small business, and you’ve put together a small website.
 You might have hired someone to do this, but more often than not, people are turning to CMSs (Content Management Systems) like WordPress to build their own sites (Fun fact: 30% of websites are now powered by WordPress).